CMU-07-120/intro-to-software-construction/finalproject.md

      - **Upload a screenshot, gif, or video (better) demonstrating this working to your repository**.

+   - For an extra credit of 10 points, turn in [here][extra] a working end-to-end, working widget with the watch (1 data source) by Tue Nov 26 11:59pm

-2. Give an in-class presentation with a basic working version of the project.
+3. Give an in-class presentation with a basic working version of the project.

    **Due Wednesday, December 4 2024 at 11:00 am in class**. **Please attend class on this day to get full points!**